 History of the Certificate of Naturalization (1906-1956)

-The Certificate of Naturalization is perhaps the most important of the three naturalization records usually found in U.S. Citizenship & Immigration Services’ (USCIS) historic Certificate Files (“C-Files”) because Certificates of Naturalization help protect naturalized persons’ rights as U.S. citizens and the U.S. government from false claims to American citizenship.
+The Certificate of Naturalization is perhaps the most important of the three naturalization records usually found in U.S. Citizenship and Immigration Services’ (USCIS) historic Certificate Files (“C-Files”) because Certificates of Naturalization help protect naturalized persons’ rights as U.S. citizens and the U.S. government from false claims to American citizenship.
 This study surveys the development of Certificates of Naturalization during the first half of the 20th Century.

 Certificates of Naturalization evidence naturalization, but are not the official record of citizenship.